My qualifications to work as an indexer are as follows:

 Prior to becoming an indexer I worked in retail for several years, primarily at a bookstore, overlapping my time studying for my degree at UBC and then for several years after.
 During that time, I loved finding and recommending just the right book for a customer.

-I also have some experience with various fields of crafts and hobbies.
-Currently, I’m focused on various yarn crafts, gardening, cooking and cross-stitch.
+I also enjoy a number of crafts and hobbies.
+Currently, I’m focused on various yarn crafts (spinning, knitting and crochet), gardening, cooking and cross-stitch.
 Previously, I used to blog about my various hobbies along with many of the books I’ve read for enjoyment at my blog, All Booked Up.

 I believe that my passion for a well-created and usable index is as important as any formal qualifications.